seekthex/CHC_Wallets/doc/build-ubuntu.md

   curl https://raw.githubusercontent.com/seekthex/Server_Setup_Scripts/master/install-1-swap-p.sh | bash

   Note: if you are running a smaller VPS such as a Vultr 512 MB server you will need to install a 2 Gig Swap
-        during the inital compilie of chaincoin. however to run chaincoind you will only need a 1 Gig Swap file on the 512 MB server.
+        during the initial compile of chaincoin. however to run chaincoind you will only need a 1 Gig Swap file on the 512 MB server.
         You can find more swap file building scripts here. https://github.com/seekthex/server_setup_scripts/blob/master/README.md